 This is a really common way that serious independent podcasters make money: they’re leveraging their audio influence to close a deal and then offering a host-read advert, or multiple adverts, in their content.

-Ads are usually sold in “slots”.
-A “slot” is just a location within your episode that an ad will appear.
+When it comes to sponsorship and advertising, this is usually sold in “slots”.
+A “slot” is just a location within your episode where an ad will appear.
+In the podcasting world, slots are usually called pre, mid or post roll.

-- Pre-roll – ads are placed before your episode content begins and before any audio from your episode is played.
+- Pre-roll – any content that is placed before your main episode content begins and before any audio from your episode is played.

-- Mid-roll – ads are interspersed within your content.
+- Mid-roll – any content that is interspersed within your content.
 We call these “mid-roll, in-content” here at Captivate because we think it’s a little more obvious.

-- Post-roll – ads are placed after your episode content has finished.
+- Post-roll – any content that is placed after your episode content has finished.

 There’s a little flexibility in these terms that you might come across, too.